zuzmej/roboty_mobilne/README.md

 ```

 # Description
 This simple application allows the user to choose a maze from the sample mazes (mazes directory), then choose the algorithm.
-After clicking "Play" button, the algorithm finds the shortest path from left bottom corner (start) to the middle of the maze.
+After clicking "Play" button, the algorithm finds the shortest path from left bottom corner (start) to the middle of the maze. \
-**NOTE**
+!**NOTE**
 Right-hand rule does not guarantee finding the solution.
 In such situations, whenever right-hand algorithm cannot find the solution, the application freezes.

 ![choose_maze](https://github.com/zuzmej/roboty_mobilne/assets/101196834/f56ed78c-f1d5-405c-8411-3aaa6d73bfe8)